12418392/naomutai/README.md

 Creating the graph
 -------------------------
 The PDF I have attached is the graph of my social network connections on Facebook.
 It is made using “Gephi” a software that visualises networks.
 I downloaded Gephi onto my computer and from my Facebook account searched the word “netvizz” to get my personal network in a PDF format.
+The process is as follows:

-I first imported the file to Gephi and a grey square with dots and lines appeared which reflected my social network visually.
+* I first imported the file to Gephi and a grey square with dots and lines appeared which reflected my social network visually.
 Every dot on the graph represented a node - my friends on Facebook and every line represented an edge - the connection and interpersonal ties between my friends on Facebook.

-I changed the layout to Force Atlas 2 which suited my network the most as it segregated the different network more than other layouts and visualised clearly of the communities within my Facebook.
+* I changed the layout to Force Atlas 2 which suited my network the most as it segregated the different network more than other layouts and visualised clearly of the communities within my Facebook.

-I wanted to know which cluster meant what group so I ran “Modularity” then on “Partition” I applied “Modularity class” which colour coded my network.
+* I wanted to know which cluster meant what group so I ran “Modularity” then on “Partition” I applied “Modularity class” which colour coded my network.

-To know which friends had a lot of connections with my other friends, I ran “Average Degree” which calculates how many degrees are in each node.
+* To know which friends had a lot of connections with my other friends, I ran “Average Degree” which calculates how many degrees are in each node.
 On “Ranking” I clicked the diamond shaped button and chose “Indegree” or “Outdegree”, as Facebook is a direct network as if you’re friends with someone they’ll have you as a friend too in which case it doesn’t matter which degree you chose.
 I choose the maximum size and the minimum size of nodes and when I apply it some nodes who know many people who I know would appear much bigger than another.

-I clicked nodes were which people, I hit the Text button to see the names of people, which will inform me more about the graph.
+* I clicked nodes were which people, I hit the Text button to see the names of people, which will inform me more about the graph.

-Finally I exported the graph into a PDF format.
+* Finally I exported the graph into a PDF format.

 Influence, Bonding and Bridging
 -------------------------------------------